TheWebShop/bootstrap-shortcodes/readme.txt

 Bootstrap Shortcodes allow quick and easy implementation of Twitter Bootstrap components through the TinyMCE rich-editor.

+## Requirements
+The plugin works out of the box with bootstrap based themes.
+If you don't use a bootstrap based theme make sure to enable the enqueue of JS and CSS in the settings.

 ## Supported Shortcodes

 We add a row of buttons to the bottom of your post editor Visual mode, each of which gives options for inserting Bootstrap's most popular components.